-Head of Buildings Archaeology at Oxford Archaeology, where he has worked since 1990 on a wide range of historic buildings and environmental consultancy.
+Former Head of Buildings Archaeology at Oxford Archaeology, where he worked from 1990 to 2020 on a wide range of historic buildings and environmental consultancy.
 He has produced a series of Conservation Plans for English Heritage, National Trust, and others.
 With an interest in medieval towns and buildings, he has worked extensively on buildings and property history in Oxford and its landscape, resulting in numerous publications.
 He has other interests in landscape, garden, and transport (coach) history and archaeology).
-JM is also Oxford Diocesan Archaeological Advisor.
+JM is also Oxford Diocesan Archaeological Advisor, and is Chair of the Chichester Cathedral Fabric Advisory Committee.

 Philip Parker MA Hons (Cantab); Member of the Chartered Institute of Management Accountants